nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 trace the shortest path to the source country, in reverse order.
 Note that `getToGoal` returns an object of `MinCalcResult` type.

 #### 1.1.4.
 DataLoader class
-The `DataLoader` class reads in data from *flightData/dist.txt* or *flightData/cost.txt* to create the vertexes and edges in `GraphList`.
+The `DataLoader` class reads in data from *flightData/time.txt* or *flightData/cost.txt* to create the vertexes and edges in `GraphList`.
-Its main function is the `readData` function which passes the relevant lines in *dist.txt* or *cost.txt* to either `loadCountries` or `loadDistances` to create vertexes or edges respectively.
+Its main function is the `readData` function which passes the relevant lines in *time.txt* or *cost.txt* to either `loadCountries` or `loadDistances` to create vertexes or edges respectively.

 While `DataLoader` is hardcoded to accept only 5 countries at its implementation, it is possible to increase this number by